NITDgpOS/Medium_Grabber/README.md

 * Wait a few minutes.
 You'll be notified by a beep sound when the program finsihes running.
 * Check the output.txt file in the same directory to get the list of articles along with their links.

 Now Browse through them and read whichever interests you.
-Happy Coding.  :sparkles  :)
+Happy Coding. :sparkles:  :)